nikku/eslint-plugin-license-header/docs/rules/header.md

 This rule aims to support you by ensuring that all files in your project have a uniform license header.

-Assuming the file `./resources/license-header.js` contains the following contents (no newline at the end of file):
+Assuming the file `./resources/license-header.js` contains the following contents (whitespace such as newlines will be trimmed before and after the comment):

 ```javascript
 /**